Discrete Calculus of Finite Sequences: Integral of a finite sequence

 \begin{definition} Let $S$ be a sequence of length $n$.
 If $a$ and $b$ are two integers between $0$ and $n+1$, then the \textit{definite integral} from $a$ to $b$ of $S$ is denoted by $\dI{a}{b}{S}$.
 Where \end{definition}

-The definition given above is intuitive taking in consideration that a sum is the discrete version of the integral.
+The definition given above is intuitive taking in consideration that a sum is the discrete version of the integral\footnote{As a Riemann Integral.}.
 We see that the definite integral of the derivative of a $n$-tuple $S$ from $1$ to $n-1$ is

 then we can state a theorem like the second fundamental theorem of the calculus.